HankB/MkDocs-blog/docs/tech/Debian_on_downstream_kernel.md

 ## 2025-08-08 Motivation

 Debian is my distro of choice (after using various distros for decades.)
-The Raspberry Pi 5 has as new I/O subsystem based on the RP1 chip and which requires significant S/W modifications to run Linux.
+The Raspberry Pi 5 has a new I/O subsystem based on the RP1 chip and which requires significant S/W modifications to run Linux.
 These have not yet been fully upstreamed such that Debian can boot and run on a Pi 5 (as of kernel version 6.16.)

 ## 2025-08-08 Overview